 - jQuery – we use design related jQuery scripts to enhance the user experience e.g. animated content.

-We sometimes use a short tracking code on links we send out in email newsletters (currently via MailChimp) and post on social networks.
+We sometimes use a short tracking code on links we send out in email newsletters or posts published on social networks.
 We cannot use this to identify people personally.
 It is used to understand how people share and respond to our communications to help us improve them.

 External web content